objeck/objeck-lang/core/vm/arch/jit/arm64/README.md

 ### To do
 * Instructions: ```lsl_reg_reg, lsr_reg_reg, mul_xxx_xxx and div_xxx_xx```
-* Functionality: Callback to interpreter
+* Callback to interpreter from machine code
-   * Space to save volatile register that are in use
+   * Need space to save volatile registers
+   * Wire up memory manager to work with JIT machine code (assume ARMv7 port)
 * Assign a temporary intermediate register (have registers to spare)
+* Support for floating point operations and conversions (assume ARMv7 port)
+* Byte level operations (assume ARMv7 port with new encodings)